TMSolution/PrototypeBundle/Resources/doc/Readme.md

             new Knp\Bundle\PaginatorBundle\KnpPaginatorBundle(),
 ```

-4. In the next step  database schema is needed.
+4.In the next step  database schema is needed.
 Please create it follow the command below:
 ```
 doctrine:schema:create
 ```

-5. Generate a classmapper file with command:
+5.Generate a classmapper file with command:
 ```
 classmapper:generate:friendlynames
 ```
 Paramater is the name of bundle or bundle's.

-6. Add the line below to the import block:
+6.Add the line below to the import block:
 ```
 #config.yml
     { resource: classmapper.yml }